pamlane/streamsx.documentation/docs/beamrunner/beamrunner-2a-onprem.md

 ## Validating the Streams Runner installation

-The Streams Runner relies on preserving the `com.ibm.streams.beam` directory structure.
+Streams Runner relies on preserving the `com.ibm.streams.beam` directory structure.
 To verify an installation, ensure that the `translation` and `sdk` JAR files appear as follows when you enter the following command:
 ```bash
 ls $STREAMS_BEAM_TOOLKIT/lib
 ```